Bob Dylan Sells Entire Songwriting Catalog To Universal Music For An Estimated $300M Payout

 “A simple twist of fate,” wrote one follower.

-“People don’t care about the music industry businesses, we’re looking for what the songs make us feel,” claimed a second fan.
+“People don’t care about industry businesses, we’re looking for what the songs make us feel,” claimed a second fan.

 “He is the GOAT,” penned a third Instagram user.